tegbert/noduplicate-archiving/README.md

 Here is the usage note that is output by the app when the "-h" switch is used:

 """

-USE: effback OPTIONS ACTION
+USE: nodup_archiving OPTIONS ACTION

 Version 0.21 (2012-07-08)

-Synopsis: an efficient and simple backup solution for directory trees in which there may be file duplication.
-More than one directory tree may be backed up to a single repository, which may result in greater efficiencies, in that duplicate files all point to the same backup file within the repository.
+Synopsis: an efficient and simple backup/archiving solution for directory trees in which there may be file duplication.
+More than one directory tree may be archived to a single repository, which may result in greater efficiencies, in that duplicate files all point to the same archived file within the repository by means of hard links.

-NOTE: this program is not smart enough to do incremental backups and restores, so directory trees will either be backed up in total or restored in total.
+NOTE: this program is not smart enough to do incremental archiving and restores, so directory trees will either be archived in total or restored in total.

 OPTIONS:

-    -b <BackupRepositoryPath>
+    -b <RepositoryPath>
-        Designate the backup directory repository into which files to be backed up will be copied and into which the directory structures will be created that mimic the directory being backed up.
-Create it if it does not exist.
-Default is "None".
-If the directory already exists, verify that it has the correct tree structure.
+        Designate the path of the repository into which files to be archived will be copied and into which the directory structures of the original directory trees will be created to mimic the directory being archived.

-    -d <DirThatIsBackedUp>
+    -d <DirThatIsToBeArchived>
-        The path to a directory to be backed up, or the path to where the designated restore directory is being restored.
+        The path to a directory to be archived, or the path to where the designated directory structure to be restored is being restored.

-    -r <DirNameInBackupRepository>
+    -r <DirNameInArchiveRepository>
-        The name of the directory within the backup repository to which the directory tree being backed up will be saved, or the name of the directory tree that is going to the restored.
+        The name of the directory within the archive repository into which the directory tree being archived will be saved, or the name of the directory tree that is going to the restored.

     -S